SquaredDev/tetris_project/readme.md

 This is a basic javascript tetris game I built following a tutorial.
-I learn quite a bit playing with it.
+I learned quite a bit playing with it.

 :)